 living residence, hospital, camper, or even a motel room.

-Hospice will help provide everything it takes to stay at home –
+Hospice will help provide everything it takes to stay at home – from

-for a hospital bed, wheelchair, walker, supplies and delivery of medications.
+hospital bed, wheelchair, walker, supplies and delivery of medications.

 In addition, trained Hospice volunteers provide companionship, light housecleaning,